Milan scrubs up after years as Italy's ugly sister

 Cost overruns, delays and graft overshadowed the start of the fair, but city governor for tourism Franco D'Alfonso said ticket sales are on track to reach between 18 million and an original target of more than 20 million.

-Some businesses in the city centre are nonetheless unhappy, saying their trade has been cannibalised by Expo, which lies on the outskirts, and by some 184 new bars, restaurants and ice cream shops which have opened over the last 18 months.
+Some businesses in the city center are nonetheless unhappy, saying their trade has been cannibalized by Expo, which lies on the outskirts, and by some 184 new bars, restaurants and ice cream shops which have opened over the last 18 months.

 "Expo has taken people out of town and they opened loads of bars so the slice of the cake for each business has got smaller and smaller," said 40 year-old bar owner Gianni Pugliese.